SymonGonthiez/SymonGonthiez.github.io/_posts/2019-12-28- Learn Efficiently.md

 * Skipping breakfast is associated with decreased cognitive performance (e.g., alertness, attention, memory, processing of complex visual display, problem-solving) among students.

 * Lack of adequate consumption of specific foods, such as fruits, vegetables, or dairy products, is associated with lower grades among students.
-Deficits of specific nutrients (i.e., vitamins A, B6, B12, C, folate, iron, zinc, and calcium) are associated with lower grades and higher rates of absenteeism and tardiness among students.
+Deficits of specific nutrients (i.e., vitamins A, B6, B12, C, folate, iron, zinc, magnesium and Omega3) are associated with lower grades and higher rates of absenteeism and tardiness among students.

 * Hunger due to insufficient food intake is associated with lower grades, higher rates of absenteeism, repeating a grade, and an inability to focus on students.

-# Evidence on physical activity and academic achievement
+## Evidence on physical activity and academic achievement

-* Students who are physically active tend to have better grades, school attendance, cognitive performance (e.g., memory), and classroom behaviours (e.g., on-task behaviour).24–30
+* Students who are physically active tend to have better grades, school attendance, cognitive performance (e.g., memory), and classroom behaviours (e.g., on-task behaviour).

 * Higher physical activity and physical fitness levels are associated with improved cognitive performance (e.g., concentration, memory) among students.
 More participation in physical education class has been associated with better grades, standardized test scores, and classroom behaviour (e.g., on-task behaviour) among students.

-* Time spent in recess has been shown to positively affect students’ cognitive performance (e.g., attention, concentration) and classroom behaviours (e.g., not misbehaving).40–44
+* Time spent in recess has been shown to positively affect students’ cognitive performance (e.g., attention, concentration) and classroom behaviours (e.g., not misbehaving).

 * Brief classroom physical activity breaks (i.e., 5-10 minutes) are associated with improved cognitive performance (e.g., attention, concentration), classroom behaviour (e.g., on-task behaviour), and educational outcomes (e.g., standardized test scores, reading literacy scores, math fluency scores) among students.

 * Participation in extracurricular physical activities such as interscholastic sports has been associated with higher grade point averages (GPAs), lower drop-out rates, and fewer disciplinary problems among students.

-# Evidence on Sleep and academic achievement
+## Evidence on Sleep and academic achievement

 From most recent data: